EdwardBerman/shopt/README.md

 using Base.Threads
 nthreads()
 ```
 to make sure we are using 4 or more threads.
+The **TutorialNotebook.ipynb** will walk you through and test all of the functionality of the program.

 ## Program Architecture